HarryxDD/OpticalMarkRecognition/README.md

 ```
 1/ Move to folder: "OpticalMarkRecognition" (cd OpticalMarkRecognition)

-2/ Start with file :"Student_info.py" to  handle the infomation of student'answer.
+2/ Start with file :"Student_info.py" to  handle the infomation of students'answer.

 3/ Continue with file:"answer.py" to analyze the root answer.